"I get knocked, down but I get up again

 The menus were chosen because I could produce all the dishes in my sleep, if necessary.
-My brother-in-law marveled that I made so many potatoes (suspecting that I had made too many) and that the leftovers would be destined for the trash.
-Over the course of a few days, ever last cheesy carb-o-licious morsel was consumed with and without leftover ham.
+My brother-in-law marveled that I made so many potatoes (suspecting that I had made too many), and that the leftovers would surely be destined for the trash.
+Over the course of a few days, every last cheesy carb-o-licious morsel was consumed with and without leftover ham.
 There is no such thing as too many potatoes, in my humble opinion.

 And, since I believe life is seemingly always better with margaritas, I stirred up a big batch to have with the jumbo sized all beef hot dogs that were draped in roasted Hatch chilies and wrapped generously with two strips of thick apple smoked bacon.

 |My niece Bea gets into the spirit of piling on the toppings.

 |Since I'm always behind the camera, Val asked to use my camera to turn it on me.
 Fair enough!

 |My brother-in-law Jeff makes the best Sonoran Hot Dog... ever!